-We observed each GPS-collared ewe at least four times throughout the summer and determined that 50% of lambs from GPS-collared ewes survived until at least mid-summer, which is a typical survival rate (Geist 1971, Valdez & Krausman 1999).
+We observed each GPS-collared ewe at least 4 times throughout the summer field seasons and determined that 50% of lambs from GPS-collared ewes survived until at least mid-summer in 2008 and 60% in 2009, which is a typical summer survival rate (Geist 1971, Valdez and Krausman 1999).
 Very little is known about the demography of this isolated, nonmigratory herd, so even though our sample size is small, gathering information on lamb survival and adult mortality is informative to managers in determining the need for a future demographic study or monitoring efforts.
-We will continue to collect lamb survival data during summers 2009 and 2010.
+We will continue to collect lamb survival data during summer 2010.